Lorado Taft: Associations

 In 1898, Taft was a founding member of the Eagle's Nest Art Colony, which is currently a field and research campus for Northern Illinois University in Oregon, Illinois.
-Taft designed the Columbus Fountain at Union Station in Washington, D.C., in collaboration with Daniel Burnham.
+Taft designed the Columbus Fountain at Washington Union Station in Washington, D.C., in collaboration with Daniel Burnham.
 Taft was a member of the National Academy of Design, the National Institute of Arts and Letters, and the American Academy of Arts and Letters; he headed the National Sculpture Society in the 1920s, exhibiting at both their 1923 and 1929 shows, and he served on the Board of Art Advisors of Illinois.
 He served on the U.S. Commission of Fine Arts from 1925 to 1929, and was an honorary member of the American Institute of Architects.
 His papers reside in collections at the Smithsonian Archives of American Art, the University of Illinois, and the Art Institute of Chicago.

 He maintained his connections with his alma mater throughout his life.
 (His association with the University is commemorated by a street named in his honor.)
 In 1929, he dedicated his sculpture Alma Mater on the University of Illinois campus.
 Taft envisioned his Alma Mater as a benign and magnificent woman, about 14 ft high and dressed in classical draperies, rising from a throne and advancing a step forward with outstretched arms in a gesture of generous greeting to her children.
 Two figures behind her on either side represent the university's motto, Learning and Labor.